falcosecurity/testing/README.md

     # Whether to test Falco.
     # Default: 'true'.
     test-falco: 'true'

     # Whether to test Falcoctl.
     # Default: 'false'.
     test-falcoctl: 'true'

     # Whether to test k8saudit.
     # Default: 'false'.
     test-k8saudit: 'true'

     # Whether to test drivers.
     # Default: 'false'.
     test-drivers: 'true'

     # Whether to run Falco in static mode in tests
     # If enabled, only Falco tests will be enabled,
     # all the others will be forcefully skipped.
     # Default: 'false'.
     static: 'false'

     # Whether to upload all tests in action-summary.
     # Default: 'false'.
     show-all: 'true'

     # Specify a sudo command.
 Put it empty when sudo is not available.
     # Default: 'sudo'
     sudo: 'sudo'
 ```

+> __NOTE:__ Since we don't use annotated tags, one cannot use eg: falcosecurity/testing@v0, but only either exact tag name, branch name or commit hash.

 ## Keep tests updated with the latest Falco version